dbak5/CybesecurityResourcesTools/CertificationsTrainingDevelopment.md

 - Defcon is hacker-focused with lots of interesting talks - freely available on [YouTube](https://www.youtube.com/user/defconconference).
 - The [NDC Conference](https://ndcconferences.com/) is not cybersecurity focused, but their talks can be interesting!
 They do have conferences in Australia occasionally, but tickets are extremely pricey.
 They post many of their talks and seminars on [YouTube](https://www.youtube.com/@NDC) - check them out!
-- [BlackHat](https://www.blackhat.com/) is a nother hacker resource with talks available on [YouTube](https://www.youtube.com/user/BlackHatOfficialYT).
+- [BlackHat](https://www.blackhat.com/) is another hacker resource with talks available on [YouTube](https://www.youtube.com/user/BlackHatOfficialYT).
 - [The Hacker News](https://thehackernews.com/) - name self explanatory!
 Follow them on [LinkedIn](https://www.linkedin.com/company/thehackernews/) also.
 - [Darknet Diaries](https://darknetdiaries.com/) is a podcast with stories about hackers, breaches, cybercrime etc. Some super interesting stuff.